thephpleague/period/comparing.md

 $period->isAfter($alt); //return false;
 ~~~

-### Period::diff(Period $period)
+### Period::diff(TimeRangeInterface $period)

 <p class="message-notice">Added to <code>Period</code> in version 2.4</p>

- This method returns the difference between two `Period` objects only if they actually do overlap.
-If they do not overlap or abut, then an Exception is thrown.
+ This method returns the difference between two `TimeRangeInterface` objects only if they actually do overlap.
+If they do not overlap or abut, then an `Exception` is thrown.

  The difference is expressed as an `array`.
 The returned array:

  - is empty if both objects share the same endpoints;
- - contains one `Period` object if both objects share only one endpoint;
+ - contains one `TimeRangeInterface` object if both objects share only one endpoint;
- - contains two `Period` objects if no endpoint are shared between objects.
-The first `Period` datetime continuum is always entirely set before the second one;
+ - contains two `TimeRangeInterface` objects if no endpoint are shared between objects.
+The first `TimeRangeInterface` datetime continuum is always entirely set before the second one;

 ![](/media/period-diff.png "The difference express as Period objects")